RichardCastle15/Robofactory/README.md

 # Robofactory
+## File guide
+Robofactory contains the implementation of the answer.
+Main has simple print line tests.
+RobofactoryTest contains JUnit4 tests.

 ## The question:

 Hero owns a factory.
 There are n robots working at the factory.
 The robots are numbered 0 through n-1.